Sign up to receive beautynews, product samples, couponsand more.

 Think ash blonde hair is for you?
 Here’s how to get this pretty hue:

 A good starting point for any hair color change is first finding an inspiration photo to use as a reference (we love Pinterest!).
 If you’re planning on heading into the salon to achieve ash blonde hair, having a picture is a great way to show your colorist what look you’re going for.
-If you’re planning to DIY, it’s still important you have an end goal in mind while you’re coloring.
+If you’re planning to DIY, it’s still important that you have an end goal in mind while you’re coloring.
+You might be thinking that telling your colorist you want ash blonde locks—or picking up any old box of ash blonde hair dye—is enough, but there are quite a few variations of the ash blonde trend.
+So, take the time to look up ash blonde hair ideas and find one that suits your style!

 Depending on your starting base color, getting ash blonde hair may be a major change and could require bleaching.
 In that case, visiting a professional colorist is probably your best bet.
 That’s because bleach can do a number on your hair, and it’s also a pretty potent chemical to handle at home.
 Also, if you’re starting with darker locks, it could require multiple bleaching sessions to achieve your desired hue.
 You can still get there!
 It will just take a bit more time and effort, so it’s usually best if a professional colorist guides you through the process.